xinxinw1/calc/README.md

 In the meantime, you can use the `arg(x+yi)` function to access `atan2(y, x)` and use the formulas found on [Wikipedia](http://en.wikipedia.org/wiki/Inverse_trigonometric_functions#Logarithmic_forms) with the variable system to calculate those functions.
 You'll probably have to fiddle with the precision arguments to ensure accuracy though.

 This is an open source project so you can also implement those functions yourself.
-Do send me a pull request so I can add your additions so everyone else can use them as well.
+Send me a pull request so I can add your additions and everyone else can use them as well.

 ## How to download